aliason/gender-wage-gap/README.md

 # The Gender Wage Gap
 This repository contains the final project for WRIT 105M (Multimedia Writing) taken at UCSB.
 Students perform an in-depth analysis on a topic of their choosing, applying course concepts such as research, writing, and multimedia design.

-My project centers on the gender wage gap, the disparity in pay between men and women, and seeks to investigate its persistent nature.
+My project centers on the gender wage gap and seeks to investigate its persistent nature.
 To this end, I survey the existing body of research, analyze its key determinants, and present a detailed report of my findings.

 ## Project Description
 This project consolidates research from multiple official sources to explore key drivers of the gender wage gap, integrating formal writing, analysis, and design elements for impact and clarity.